 Here are 100 ideas of ways for you to connect with your tween daughter.
 Give them a try.
 Your daughter might not know it now, but the two of you having a close relationship will benefit her for years from now.
 Connect with your girl for her—and for you.

-1. Text her throughout the day to let her know you’re thinking of her.
+1. Text your tween daughter throughout the day to let her know you’re thinking of her.

 2. Start a TikTok account and create videos together.